 Clearly, marketing dollars directed toward a Customer Loyalty and Engagement Program are well spent.
 In fact, why not add the line item to your budget and schedule a strategic planning session right now!

 As you plan, consider the strategies used by world leading brands.
-One, or a combination of several, might fit perfectly into your wheelhouse.
+One, or a combination of several, might fit perfectly into your sales incentives wheelhouse.

 - Use a simple point system….like Sephora